louisboilard/autom8/README.md

 autom8 spec.json    # JSON spec
 ```

-Or run `autom8` without arguments to select from existing specs interactively.

 ### 2. Watch it work

 ![Running autom8](assets/running.png)

 autom8 converts specs to JSON, picks the highest-priority incomplete story, runs Claude to implement it, reviews the work, fixes issues automatically, and commits when all stories pass.

-## Under the Hood

-autom8 isn't just a wrapper around `claude`—it's an orchestration engine with some clever mechanics.
+## How It Works

-### Context That Compounds
+### Cumulative Context

-Each Claude iteration doesn't start from scratch.
-Before every prompt, autom8 injects the **git diff from the previous iteration** directly into the context.
-This means Claude always knows exactly what just changed, can build on its own work intelligently, and catches its own mistakes in subsequent passes.
+Each Claude iteration receives the **git diff from the previous iteration** in its prompt.
+This provides Claude with precise awareness of recent changes, enabling coherent multi-story implementations and self-correction across iterations.

-The result: multi-story features maintain coherence across hours of autonomous work, and each iteration is informed by real code changes rather than just conversation history.

-### Interrupt Anything, Resume Anywhere
+### State Persistence

-The entire run state—current story, iteration count, review status—persists to `.autom8/state.json` after every transition.
-Hit `Ctrl+C` mid-implementation, and `autom8 resume` picks up exactly where you left off.
+Run state—current story, iteration count, review status—persists to `.autom8/state.json` after every transition.
+This includes story completion status, branch information, and original config settings.
+Runs can be interrupted and resumed with full fidelity.

-This isn't just "save progress." autom8 snapshots the full context including which stories passed, what branch you're on, and your original config settings.
-Leave a run overnight; resume it tomorrow with full fidelity.

-### Self-Healing Review Loops
+### Review Loops

-When all stories pass, autom8 doesn't just commit.
-It runs a dedicated review phase where Claude examines the complete implementation for edge cases, code quality, and missed requirements.
-If issues are found, autom8 automatically enters a correction cycle—Claude fixes the problems and review runs again.

-Up to three review/correct iterations happen automatically before requiring intervention.
-Most runs self-correct without you ever knowing there was an issue.
+After all stories pass, autom8 runs a review phase where Claude examines the complete implementation for edge cases, code quality, and missed requirements.
+If issues are found, autom8 enters a correction cycle—Claude applies fixes and review runs again.
+Up to three review/correct iterations occur automatically before requiring intervention.

-### Deterministic Orchestration
+### Orchestration Design

-LLMs are powerful but unpredictable. autom8 keeps them focused on what they're good at—understanding requirements, writing code, reviewing changes—while handling everything else with boring, reliable logic:
+autom8 constrains LLM usage to implementation tasks while handling orchestration deterministically:

-- **State machine**: Explicit states and transitions, no ambiguous "maybe it's done?" moments
+- **State machine**: Explicit states and transitions with well-defined completion criteria
 - **Git operations**: Predictable branch management, commit filtering, PR creation
-- **Completion detection**: Claude signals completion through structured output, not vibes
+- **Completion detection**: Claude signals completion through structured output tags
-- **Iteration limits**: Hard caps prevent runaway loops
+- **Iteration limits**: Hard caps prevent unbounded loops

-The philosophy: let Claude be creative; let autom8 be predictable.

 ## State Machine

-Under the hood, autom8 runs a deterministic state machine—no guessing whether things are "probably done."
-Every transition is explicit, every state is persisted, and you can interrupt at any point knowing exactly where you'll resume.
+autom8 uses a deterministic state machine for orchestration.
+Every transition is explicit, every state is persisted, and interruption at any point preserves the exact position for resumption.

 ```mermaid
 stateDiagram-v2